Bob5k/DocsFocus/README.md

 ### Common Issues

 **Extension not activating on documentation site:**
-1. Check if ADHD Mode is enabled (toggle in popup)
+1. Check if Focus Mode is enabled (toggle in popup)
 2. Verify site is supported or manually enable for the domain
 3. Refresh the page after changing settings